 You should experiment with a few different sets of keywords and measure the responses you get.
 Check out our essential marketing analytics guide for more on measuring the efficacy of your marketing.

 Once you have a decent list of keywords you want to make sure that you integrate them into your site’s content and metadata in as organic a way as possible.
 You should at all times think about the user experience.
 You don’t want to club people over the head with your keywords, they should be used to help clarify and inform, and whatever you do please avoid keywords stuffing.
 Just don’t.

 Online directories are an increasingly common way prospects will come in contact with estate agents.

 It’s worth taking a look at guides aimed at your audiences and work out what qualities they are being advised to look for in an estate agent.
 This Which? article is worth looking at.
+This Portico article is also good if you’re looking for an online agent.
 Notice they advise prospects to research what property portals their house will be advertised on, and recommend the most common ones; Zoopla and Rightmove.
 Well, it makes sense to get your agency listed on these property portals.
 It’s worth listing on OnTheMarket.com too (they recently scrapped their stipulation barring advertising on multiple portals).

 Property portals tend to dominate the Google SERP, so if you can’t beat ‘em you might as well join ‘em.

 When it comes to online marketing, all roads lead to your website.
 This is great, but it also means that because it will be viewed from desktops, mobile devices and laptops (often using a range of different browsers) your site needs to be fully up to date and work seamlessly across a range of different user environments.

 A good first port of call is to plug your URL into WebsiteGrader.com and get an overall performance score for your site along with a breakdown of your strengths and weaknesses across axes like performance, mobile and SEO.